Software

 • Low-risk engagements do not typically require extensive due diligence but should be re-assessed every two to three years or before any contract renewal.

 Managing vendor risks is a critical aspect of building a successful organization.
 As a result, vendor risk assessments have become an essential component of effective third-party risk management programs.
-By conducting these risk assessments, you can identify potential vulnerabilities in your vendor's risk management practices and controls and ensure that they’re adequately mitigating known risks.
+Through the vendor risk assessment process, you can identify potential vulnerabilities in your vendor's risk management practices and controls and ensure they’re adequately mitigating known risks.
 Ultimately, implementing a robust vendor risk assessment process can help safeguard your organization against existing and potential threats.

 Subscribe to Venminder